 Brienne, also known as Brie, is handled by child life specialists Anne Stankus, Danielle Spruill and Emily Hood.
 Brienne spends time with patients on the Rehabilitation and Transitional Care Unit, the Dodson Surgery Center and the Special Procedures Area.
-Brienne came to work at Cook Children's in October 2019 alongside her cousin Steve who are both golden doodles.
+Brienne came to work at Cook Children's in October 2019 alongside Steve who are both golden doodles.
 She loves to find the largest stick in the yard to play with and is well known for her incredibly long golden eyelashes.

 Kitty is handled by Child Advocacy Resource and Evaluation (CARE) team director Dr. Jamye Coffman and physician Dr. Elizabeth Peeler.
 Kitty came to us along with her cousin Journey in April 2015, and works closely with the CARE team.
 Kitty is a spunky and sweet dog that loves to help calm patients during their exams and then playing hard during her breaks!

-Neely is handled by nurse manager Shane Shockley, Family Support Services director Jill Koss, child life specialist Kara Landrum and family therapist Laura Anne Burgos.
-Neely spends her time seeing patients and families by consult in several inpatient areas and provides staff support throughout the medical center.
+Neely is handled by Family Support Services director Jill Koss, child life specialists Amy Sandlin and Tori Thompson.
+Neely spends her time seeing patients and families on the surgery and trauma inpatient unit and the acute medical surgical inpatient unit.
 Neely is a GREAT listener!
 She helps kids and adults feel safe talking about big feelings and tough issues like trauma.
 You can frequently find her on the South Tower Lawn running, playing, chasing a ball, or trying to spend time with her favorite squirrel.
-Neely began her work at Cook Children's in March 2019.
+Neely began her work at Cook Children’s in March 2019.